chrispaynter/architecture/Microservices/Microservices and Modular Monoliths.md

   - Doing so would add more overhead to the monolith though, which may:
     - add confusion to new devs
     - erode some of the productivity savings.
+- Thus, interprocess API can be much easier to use, however it runs the risk of bloating client code
+  - Rather than a single nice endpoint, the client code would call and potentially aggregate commands themselves

 # Primary Challenges